Dallas: (972) 548-0088

 Your attic or basement aren’t the only areas where water leaks can occur.
 Holes in siding or other damage can cause water leaks to occur inside your home’s wall cavities.

 The only way to dry out wet insulation inside wall cavities is to open up the wall.
-Then, using special drying equipment, you’ll need to inject dry air directly into the wall’s cavities.
-Remember that when you have wet insulation, the wooden structure surrounding it will also be wet.
+Then, you’ll need to inject dry air directly into the wall’s cavities using special drying equipment.
+Remember that the wooden structure surrounding it will also be wet when you have wet insulation.
 So, to prevent mold and mildew growth, this is the recommended mitigation.

 You can take several steps to prevent wet insulation from happening again after drying out or replacing sections.
 Those include: